eth-cscs/abcpy/doc/source/README.rst

     :dedent: 4

 We can now set up an inference scheme -- let us chose PMCABC as our inference algorithm of choice.
 As a pre-requisit, it requires a perturbation kernel.
-For this, we need to specify all nodes that will be perturbed by a kernel.
-This is simple in our case, however, for more complicated priors, it will be possible to define different kernels acting on a different set of nodes.
+For this, we need to specify all probabilistic models that will be perturbed by a kernel.
+This is simple in our case.
+However, for more complicated priors, it will be possible to define different kernels acting on a different set of nodes.
 Check out the 'Advanced' section to learn more.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 24-25
     :dedent: 4

 Please note that it would also be possible to not specify a kernel.
-In this case, a **DefaultKernel** object will be initialized when creating the PMCABC object.
-However, in general, it is often desirable to define your own kernel.
+In this case, a :py:class:`abcpy.perturbationkernel.DefaultKernel` object will be initialized when creating the PMCABC object.
+This ensures that all continuous parameters will be perturbed using a multivariate normal, while all discrete parameters will be pertubed using a random walk.
+But in general, it is often desirable to define your own kernel.

 We also need to define a backend: